vsevel/article/doc/tuning.md

 Traditional workload offer little protection in terms of resource access, or ability to limit noisy neighbors.
 Container technology was introduced more than 10 years ago, and offered significant improvements by exposing some features available in linux cgroups.

-Containers offer the added ability of configuring a resource access and limit options: `-m` in for memory and `--cpus`, `--cpu-period`, `--cpu-quota` and `--cpu-shares` for cpu.
+Containers offer the added ability of configuring a resource access and limit options: `-m` for memory and `--cpus`, `--cpu-period`, `--cpu-quota` and `--cpu-shares` for cpu.

 The `-m` memory parameter is a limit that the container cannot go over.
 Since memory is not a compressible resource, if the container tries to go over, it will go OOM and get killed.